how to live, travel and explore the world from your van

 cooler bathtub picture

 Since our rv ready pet bunny died after 7 years and thousands of miles of travel we no longer had to carry his cage so some room for extra storage became available.
 The picture above shows how we incorporated a larger cooler to use as a bathtub in conjunction with the propane powered hot water heating shower device (in the black case.)
 How this is done is all explained and shown in detail in the book.
 We also store more drinking and bathing water here now as well as some dry goods like dry food and dishes.
-Don't worry Vanaboding does not require y you to bath in a cooler.
-It is just one of the 6 ways and it is mainly used as a backup.
-There are 5 easier ways to take a bath while traveling shown in Vanabode but when these are not available (less than 10% of the time) we use this cooler.
+Don't worry Vanaboding does not require you to bath in a cooler.
+It is just one of 6 ways you could bathe.
+We use this method as a backup only.
+There are 5 easier ways to take a bath while traveling shown in the Vanabode book but when these are not available (less than 10% of the time) we use this cooler.

-Don't forget as always I am available to help answer your questions as well so just email me or blog your question or feedback.
+Don't forget as always I am available to help answer your questions as well so just email me your question or feedback.

 van living picture